josecaneira/aks-lab/tcpdump_daemonset/README.md

 2) Edit the "tcpdump_ds.yaml" file and change the ConfigMap variables or whatever you want;
 3) Deploy/Run with: ```kubectl apply -f tcpdump_ds.yaml```
 + OPTIONAL - Deploy/Run using a namespace: ```kubectl apply -f tcpdump_ds.yaml -n your-namespace```
-4) Wait for traffic to be collected;
+4) Wait for pods do be deployed on nodes and for traffic to be collected;
 5) Delete/Stop with: ```kubectl delete -f tcpdump_ds.yaml```
 + OPTIONAL - Delete/Stop using a namespace: ```kubectl delete -f tcpdump_ds.yaml -n your-namespace```
 6) Delete the PV: